inancakduvan/keact/README.md

-# 🧠 Keact
+# 🔑 Keact

-**Keact** is a minimalist, type-safe global state management library for React, inspired by Nuxt's `useState`.
-It allows you to share reactive state across components with zero boilerplate and full TypeScript support.
+**Keact** is a minimal, key-based global state manager for React.
+No providers, no boilerplate — just a single hook to share state across your app.

 ---